-You likely built your brand and business on a fairly narrow core consumer.
-You know their likes and dislikes, their demographics, their buying preferences.
+You probably built your brand focusing on a specific consumer group.
+You know their likes and dislikes, their demographics, and their buying preferences.
 A narrow focus shapes a brand, but a wider base wins customers and builds your audience.

 Social media is the latest hammer in the political toolbox, and the 2008 presidential victory was the first campaign that won the Web.
-Today’s campaigns are all over social media, and they’re finding and reaching supporters and connecting primarily through Facebook, Twitter, YouTube, and Instagram.
+Today’s political campaigns actively utilize multiple social media platforms, and they’re finding and reaching supporters and connecting primarily through Facebook, Twitter, YouTube, and Instagram.

-Those and other social sharing platforms are gaining U.S. users at an astonishing rate.
-Since 2008, the number of users of social networking sites jumped from 25 percent to 65 percent, so you, too, should be continually mining the Web to broaden your base.
+Platforms like Facebook, Twitter, YouTube, and Instagram are gaining U.S. users at an astonishing rate Since 2008, the number of users of social networking sites jumped from 25% to 65%, so you, too, should be continually mining the Web to broaden your base.

 Ask yourself: which social channels do your core customers prefer?

 The Power of Grassroots Movements